-Put forward as a story that may be true based on current knowledge but is likely to change as more information becomes available.
-The overall history is covered well by Prof David Anthony in the link to his works given just below - (at the linked PDF, See story 2 - pages 39-70.
-As at Jan 2018, the views given in the below link are a good representation of recent ancient DNA discoveries.
-Not everyone would yet agree that R1b reached Bohemia via the Hungarian Plains.
+Put forward as a story that may be true based on current knowledge and is likely to change as ever more detailed information becomes available.
+For those interested, the overall history is covered well by Prof David Anthony in a link to a recent update of his works given just below - (at the linked PDF, See story 2 - pages 39-70).
+As at Jan 2018, the views put forward by Prof Anthony are a good representation of recent ancient DNA discoveries.
+Not everyone would yet agree with him that R1b (as Yamna) reached Bohemia via the Hungarian Plains.
 That belief, expressed in the below link by Prof David Anthony, requires proof that is not yet available but may emerge as part of a study currently under way covering ancient DNA from burials in the Hungarian Plains & Danube valley.
 Currently available evidence tends to support an arrival North of the Carpathians via Ukraine & Poland to Bohemia and the western Cordedware culture.

 R1b-M269 from the Pontic/Caspian Steppes to the Sth Baltic and elsewhere:

-(The following diagrams are the work of Edward Peggler and 1st preseneted here http://armchairprehistory.com/2017/11/12/proto-indo-european-homelands-ancient-genetic-clues-at-last/ Edward has granted us permission to this project to use his diagrams and extracts of his notes.
-Please do not copy or link to them without his permission).
+(The following diagrams are the work of Edward Peggler and he 1st presented them here http://armchairprehistory.com/2017/11/12/proto-indo-european-homelands-ancient-genetic-clues-at-last/ Edward has granted us permission to to link to his diagrams and to reuse extracts of his notes.
+(Please do not copy or link to them without his permission).

 The Yamna (pit grave culture) from the Caspian Pontic Steppes and in the region of Samara (near Volgograd Russia) migrated in one or more waves into Europe bringing our R1b DNA (other Yamnaya also carried R1a).
 It is believed this sweep into Europe occured in a very short timeframe.
 Some researchers suggest it was in as little as 200-300 years.